-- the scope, progress, results, and costs of drug discovery, preclinical development, laboratory testing, and clinical or natural history study trials for the product candidates we develop; - the costs of progressing the clinical development of EDIT-301 to treat SCD and TDT; - the costs of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights, and defending intellectual property-related claims;

-- the costs, timing, and outcome of regulatory review of the product candidates we develop; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing, and distribution, for any product candidates for which we receive regulatory approval; - the success of our collaboration with BMS: - whether BMS exercises any of its options to extend the research program term and/or to additional research programs under our collaboration; - our ability to establish and maintain additional collaborations on favorable terms, if at all; - the extent to which we acquire or in-license other medicines and technologies; - the costs of reimbursing our licensors for the prosecution and maintenance of the patent rights in-licensed by us; and - the costs of operating as a public company.
+- the costs of progressing the clinical development of reni-cel to treat SCD and TDT; - the scope, progress, results, and costs of clinical trials, drug discovery, preclinical development, laboratory testing, and clinical or natural history study trials for other product candidates we develop; - the costs of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights, and defending intellectual property-related claims; - the costs, timing, and outcome of regulatory review of the product candidates we develop; - the costs of establishing and maintaining a supply chain for the development and manufacture of our product candidates; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing, and distribution, for any product candidates for which we receive regulatory approval; - the success of our collaboration with BMS, including whether BMS exercises any of its options to extend the research program term and/or to additional research programs under our collaboration; - our ability to establish and maintain additional collaborations on favorable terms, if at all; - the extent to which we acquire or in-license other medicines and technologies; - · the costs of reimbursing our licensors for the prosecution and maintenance of the patent rights in-licensed by us; and - our ability to establish and maintain healthcare coverage and adequate reimbursement for any product candidates for which we receive regulatory approval.

 Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive, and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
-In addition, even if we successfully identify and develop product candidates and those are approved, we may not achieve commercial success.
-Our commercial revenues, if any, will be derived from sales of medicines that we do not expect to be commercially available for many years, if at all.
+In addition, even if we successfully identify and develop product candidates and those are approved, we will require significant additional amounts in order to launch and commercialize our product candidates and may not achieve commercial success.
+Our commercial revenues, if any, will be derived from sales of medicines that we do not expect to be commercially available for years, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.